SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

-where :math:`n` is the exponent of the Kennicutt-Schmidt relation (typically :math:`n=1.4`) and :math:`A` is the normalisation of the law (typically :math:`A=1.515\times10^{-4} {\rm M_\odot}~{\rm yr^{-1}}~{\rm kpc^{-2}}` for a Cabrier IMF). :math:`m_g` is the gas particle mass, :math:`\gamma` is the adiabatic index, :math:`f_g` the gas fraction of the disk and :math:`P` the total pressure of the gas including any subgrid turbulent terms.
+where :math:`n` is the exponent of the Kennicutt-Schmidt relation (typically :math:`n=1.4`) and :math:`A` is the normalisation of the law (typically :math:`A=1.515\times10^{-4} {\rm M_\odot}~{\rm yr^{-1}}~{\rm kpc^{-2}}` for a Chabrier IMF). :math:`m_g` is the gas particle mass, :math:`\gamma` is the adiabatic index, :math:`f_g` the gas fraction of the disk and :math:`P` the total pressure of the gas including any subgrid turbulent terms.
+The star formation rate of the gas particles is stored in the particles and written to the snapshots.

 Once a gas particle has computed its star formation rate, we compute the probability that this particle turns into a star using :math:`Prob=